Yung6ix, Vector, others to set Guinness World Record of 13 hours rap - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 Other rappers on board to achieve this historical feat include former YBNL act Chinko Ekun and a host of others.
-Published: 30 minutes ago , Refreshed: 19 minutes ago; Abiola Solanke.
+Published: 16:26 , Refreshed: 16:36; Abiola Solanke.
 Print; eMail · Rapper, Vector Da Viper. play.
 Rapper, Vector Da Viper.
+(Press) …

+VIDEO: We Are About To Break A World Record With Rap – Vector Brags

+Nigerian rappers to set Guinness world record, to freestyle for 15 hours

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.